milutinke/awesome-ai-llm-development/README.md

 ## TODO:

+- [ ] Include a more advanced Prompt Engineering section
 - [ ] Link additional resources
 - [ ] Find and link code examples of Generative AI applications using LLMs and LLM AI Agents
 - [ ] Link more of similar/on-topic repositories